Fran-cho/docs/chaperone.md

 ```

 #### `private @type {Boolean}`
 If set to `true`, this will put Web Chat into "Private" mode.
 This will cause Web Chat to forget conversation history on refresh.
-This is effectively the same as setting your Web Chat platform persitence to "Forget After Reload" in the **Settings > Platforms** page of your dashboard.
+This is effectively the same as setting your Web Chat platform persitence to "Forget After Reload" in the **Settings > Platforms** page of your Ada dashboard.

 ### Methods